polygon/nix-buildproxy/README.md

 ### Overlay

 The flake provides an overlay that will make the `buildproxy-capture` package available as well as extend `lib` to contain `lib.mkBuildproxy`.
 It is recommended to use this overlay.
-For example, when importing `nixpkgs` in a flake, the overlay could be added as follows:
+For example, when importing `nixpkgs` in a flake, the overlay is applied as follows:

 ```nix
 {